-What assurance s are in place Current controls can only reduce the potential im patients. pact What are the gaps in assurance The impact for theatres is also real as cases have had to be cancelled in the past due to delays and unavailability of appropriate images.
-Controls are being manually implemented and can't stop the system from going down.
-Actions to be carried out in mitigating this risk No Action Action Lead Due date Expected completion date RAG Rating 1 Commission new Sectra PACS system Tom Newton 31/03/2019 11/11/2019 - Revised go live date 9th November.
+What assurance s are in place Current controls can only reduce the potential impact patients.
+What are the gaps in assurance The impact for theatres is also real as can to be cancelled in the past due to delays unavailability of appropriate images.
+Controls are being manually implemented stop the system from going down. ases have had rus and No Action Action Lead out in mitigating Due date this risk Expected completion date RAG Rating 1 Commission new Sectra PACS system Tom Newton 31/03/2019 11/11/2019 - Revised go live date 9th November.
 Don't foresee any delays to this.
 No major risks remaining on the project plan.
 No Siemens PACS downtime in the last month.
 Needs to stay as a risk 15 till after go live due to relatively unstable Siemens PACS On Track